jipolanco/Circulation.jl/README.md

 Computation of circulation from GP data.

 Most of the code is in the two local modules `GPFields` and `Circulation`.
-A script `circulation.jl` is provided as an example.

 ## Setup